Tuesday, August 20th

 Topic: MIND/BODY REBALANCE – Dr. Mara Smith + Dr. Kate Ackerman – Mind/Body Rebalance

 Description: Recent research reveals that training regimens for female athletes, traditionally based on men’s routines, may be doing more harm than good.
-Dr. Kate Ackerman, Director of the Female Athlete Program at Boston Children’s Hospital discusses her work with reframing training protocols for optimal performance for women.
-Former gymnast Dr. Mara Smith helps athletes build mental skills enabling them to handle whatever comes their way.
+Dr. Kate Ackerman (right), Director of the Female Athlete Program at Boston Children’s Hospital discusses her work with reframing training protocols for optimal performance for women.
+Former gymnast Dr. Mara Smith (left) helps athletes build mental skills enabling them to handle whatever comes their way.
 She has become a pioneer in the concept of Mental Strength and Conditioning.
 These two leaders bring us up-to-date on the critical importance and value of mind/body balance required to succeed on and off the playing field.
 Their conversation will be moderated by Bethany Bump, Health Reporter for the Times Union.

 Wednesday, August 21st